anonymousFlabbergast/IMC2022_IoT/README.md

 # Summary

 Here, we present the full set of features identified to describe the signaling behavior of IoT devices using 2G/3G mobile communication.
 The feature set has been developed in the context of the *TODO* research project, funded by *TODO*.
-Following is a list of publications in the context of the development of the feature.
+Following is a list of publications in the context of the development of the feature set.

-- *TODO*
 - *TODO*

 On questions regarding the features or the session detection please contact *TODO*.
 If you want to cite this feature set, please include a reference to *TODO*.